Pearel-N/finance-manager/DEPLOYMENT.md

 - **Ensure Prisma Client generates** - the `postinstall` script should handle this automatically

 ### Database Connection Issues

+**Error: "Can't reach database server at `db.xxx.supabase.co:5432`"**
+- This means you're using the direct connection URL instead of the connection pooler URL
+- **Solution**: Use the Connection Pooler URL from Supabase Dashboard → Settings → Database → Connection Pooling
+- The pooler URL should have `pooler.supabase.com` in the hostname, not `db.xxx.supabase.co`
+- Connection pooler URL format: `postgresql://postgres.[PROJECT-REF]:[PASSWORD]@aws-0-[region].pooler.supabase.com:6543/postgres?pgbouncer=true`

+**Other Database Issues:**
 - Verify your `DATABASE_URL` is correct and includes the password
+- Make sure you're using **Transaction mode** for the connection pooler (Prisma works best with this)
-- Some database providers require SSL - if you get SSL errors, add `?sslmode=require` to the end of your connection string
+- Some database providers require SSL - if you get SSL errors, add `?sslmode=require` to the end of your connection string (before `?pgbouncer=true`)
 - Check that your database allows connections from external IPs (Supabase does this by default)

 ### Authentication Not Working